Grahp/Website/pages/Regular Outline Grammars.md

 There is one more way that you could write words such that it's clear where they start and end, which is to write with just one stroke per word...

-That may sound dumb, and it may be, but I'm not so sure it is.

 That may sound dumb, and it may be, but I'm not so sure.

 In fact, a lot of folks do this - not so much in this space, but in some groups, this is just how it's done, and it's not like they yearn for more.